 - Urban Policy and Governance

-Jointly organized by the School of Architecture and the Department of Geography and Resource Management, URSP not just teaches students urban development theories but also equip them with skills, techniques and abilities to appreciate the importance of aesthetics in urban development.
+Jointly organized by the School of Architecture and the Department of Geography and Resource Management, URSP not just teaches students urban development theories but also equip them with skills, techniques and abilities to appreciate the importance of aesthetics in directing urban development towards a sustainable future.

 ‘As I aspire to be an urban planner, I have chosen the concentration of urban planning and design to equip myself with the basics on planning theories and some technical skills in using software for urban planning and design uses.
 I hope to contribute to the improving of the existing living conditions of Hong Kong and other regions,’ said Jackin.